Calebp98/charitySite/_posts/2019-09-28-Cofounder.md

 *   Opportunity to travel and speak at conferences
 *   Mentoring and support from a network of experienced charity founders and executives
 *   Skill development in entrepreneurship, management, and institutional collaboration
-*   Working with a passionate co-founder deeply interested in this idea
+*   Working closely with a passionate co-founder deeply interested in these ideas
 *   A cause you believe in and a risk worth taking

 Applying

-Please complete this [form](https://forms.gle/UmLwcriJLZWVuvwb9) with the following two files:
+Your application should include two files: your resume and a document containing the following.
+Please complete this [form](https://forms.gle/UmLwcriJLZWVuvwb9).

 1. A cover letter expressing  what you would bring to the team
-2. A CV (please feel free to supplement this with a LinkedIn profile/personal website/GitHub/etc. as necessary)
+2. A CV (please feel free to supplement this with a linkedin profile/personal website/github/etc. as necessary)

 Application deadline : Rolling (Email [hello@goodpolicies.org](mailto:hello@goodpolicies.org) for the latest information)

 Want to learn more about this opportunity?
-[Let’s chat](https://calendly.com/parikhcaleb/co-founder-info-slot) or you can email me at [parikcaleb@gmail.com](mailto:parikcaleb@gmail.com).
+[Let’s chat](https://calendly.com/parikhcaleb/co-founder-info-slot) or you can email me at [parikhcaleb@gmail.com](mailto:parikhcaleb@gmail.com).
 I’m excited to pursue this opportunity and look forward to reading your application!